KALAMAJA MUSEUM IS CLOSED FOR RENOVATIONS UNTIL 2021

 Photo sources: Estonian History Museum, Tallinn City Archives, Photo Museum

-The exhibition is part of the Tallinn Photo Month ’19 satellite program.
+The exhibition was part of the Tallinn Photo Month ’19 satellite program.

 Special thanks goes to: